May 7, 2023

 In Multiple Line Text or Single Line Text, you can add some validations to restrict user input.
 The most common case is maximum or minimum length.
 This helps you to control what the user inputs in line with your expectations.
 We will give more details about validation in the next blog post.

-You can find more details in our help documentation: FIELD PROPERTIES.
+You can find more details in Field Properties.

 August 10, 2017